Serbia men's national basketball team: 2009–2013: Flashes of old glory

 Under Ivković's coaching, a new generation of players led by Nenad Krstić and Miloš Teodosić returned some of the old glory by taking the silver medal at Eurobasket 2009.
 At the 2010 FIBA World Cup, after narrowly defeating Croatia in the Round of 16, Miloš Teodosić hit a deep three-point shot to upset the favourites of the tournament Spain in the quarter-finals.
 Entering the semis, Serbia would come up short, after a controversial referee's error to the tournament's host Turkey 83–82.
 With the youngest team in the competition, Serbia eventually finished in fourth place after losing to Lithuania 99–88 in the bronze-medal game.

+Eugene "Pooh" Jeter versus Vasilije Micić as Ukraine plays Serbia at the Eurobasket 2013.

 At the EuroBasket 2011, the team failed to reach the semi-finals, finishing the tournament in eighth place; thus failing to qualify for the 2012 Summer Olympics.
 At the EuroBasket 2013, the team was once again eliminated in the quarter-finals and finished in seventh place.